Short sellers feel the pain in the stock market’s 2023 rally, says the Wall Street Journal.

 When an interest fee is extremely high, it makes a stock difficult to borrow which obligates the short seller to close their positions.

-Keep an eye on this interest as it will determine just how much shorts are bleeding.
+You’ll want to keep an eye on this interest as it will determine just how much shorts are bleeding.

-Why does the short borrow fee matter?
+Why does the “Cost to Borrow” fee matter?

-They will hold in hopes to drive AMC’s share price right back down to the floor.
+Short sellers will hold in hopes to drive AMC’s share price right back down to the floor.

 However, AMC is trending upwards now and has absolutely no intention of going back down.